What Is Disruptive Mood Dysregulation Disorder?

-Reviewed by J. Russell Ramsay, Ph.D., a member of the ADDitude ADHD Specialist Panel
+Medically reviewed by J. Russell Ramsay, Ph.D., a member of the ADDitude ADHD Medical Review Panel

 What is Disruptive Mood Dysregulation Disorder?

-- Disruptive Mood Dysregulation Disorder (DMDD) is a condition in which children are persistently irritable, angry, or annoyed.
-These irritable moods are punctuated by intense and lengthy temper tantrums that are completely out of proportion to the situation and more severe than the typical reaction of same-aged peers.
+Disruptive Mood Dysregulation Disorder (DMDD) is a condition in which children are persistently irritable, angry, or annoyed.
+These irritable moods are punctuated by intense temper tantrums that are disproportionate to the situation and more severe than the typical reaction of same-aged peers.